Boisgontier-Lab/Physical-Activity_ACE_Functional-Dependence/README.md

 # Functional Dependence and Depression

-This repo contains `R` scripts to analyze the links between depression and functional dependence using the [SHARE](http://www.share-project.org/) panel data survey.
+This repo contains `R` scripts to analyze the links between adverse childhood experiences (ACEs), depression, functional dependence, and physical activity, using the [SHARE](http://www.share-project.org/) panel data survey.

 ## Data
 The scripts expect CSV files that are subsequently imported by `R`.